Rule number one: no legal-talk here.

 No one knows more about your business than you.
-You understand that you will need to make yourself available to us, to ask questions and provide data upon which we can base our design decisions.
+You understand that you will need to make yourself available to us, to ask questions and provide data and information upon which we can base design decisions.

-We are experts in design, and front-end development.
+We are experts in design.
 You have engaged us on behalf of our expertise, and acknowledge that we are more suitable to make decisions related to said expertise.

 We are your independent partner, and our relationship with you is not the same as the one you have with your employees.

-You will always be asked for feedback on the work we do for you, and this feedback should be free of personal opinions.
+You will often be prompted for feedback on the work we do, and we expect that this feedback should be free of personal opinions and biases.
 It will be expected of you to have a valid counter-argument for every change request you raise.

-We don’t expect you to know design when we ask for feedback — best leave the decisions about layout, spacing, colors, fonts, etc. to us — but ultimately you are in control and we’re going to ask you to make certain business decisions that will influence the design.
+We don’t expect you to know design when we ask for feedback, but ultimately you are in control and we’re going to ask you to make certain business decisions that will influence the design.

 We should always look for a way to measure the results of our work.
 Conducting a simple test through an un-biased group of users should always be the primary way of resolving our differences concerning design.

 The work that we produce for you is a representation of us, as much as it is of you.
-No one wants to make themselves look bad, and we certainly don't want to make you look bad.
+No one here wants to make themselves look bad, and we certainly don't want to make you look bad on purpose.